angelosalatino/cso-classifier/README.md

 As output, the classifier returns a dictionary with five components: (i) syntactic, (ii) semantic, (iii) union, (iv) enhanced, and (v) explanation.
 The latter field is available only if the **explanation** flag is set to True.

 Below you can find an example.
-The keys syntactic and semantic respectively contain the topics returned by the syntacic and semantic module.
+The keys syntactic and semantic respectively contain the topics returned by the syntactic and semantic module.
 Union contains the unique topics found by the previous two modules.
-In ehancement you can find the relevant super-areas. *Please be aware that the results may change according to the version of Computer Science Ontology.*
+In enhanced you can find the relevant super-areas. *Please be aware that the results may change according to the version of Computer Science Ontology.*

 ```json
 {